Copywriters for corporate design and tone-of-voice guidelines

 ProPac used to be a separate brand from its Swedish parent, Bong.
 To emphasise the differences, the ProPac marketing team devised its own design guidelines.

 Translating tone of voice is tricky because degrees of formality and informality within business writing vary between cultures.
-So we kept our tone-of-voice instructions general, and made no attempt to lay down rules for editorial style.
+So I kept the tone-of-voice instructions general, and made no attempt to lay down rules for editorial style.

-See our work on the annual report for ProPac’s parent brand, Bong
+See my work on the annual report for ProPac’s parent brand, Bong